 Keep it in your bag unless you're actually shooting with it - leaving it hanging around your neck identifies you as a tourist and makes you a target.
 I don't necessarily think that thieves are gonna be looking for the brand name on the strap or the lens cap - they're gonna see a fancy camera a try to steal it regardless of whether it's a Canon or not!
-Make sure you keep your camera bag slung across your body or over both shoulders if it's a backpack - the backpacks are great because they don't necessarily look like a camera bag and if you're not taking too much equipment, there's usually enough room to put some other stuff in there as well as your camera. over 5 years ago
+Make sure you keep your camera bag slung across your body or over both shoulders if it's a backpack - the backpacks are great because they don't necessarily look like a camera bag and if you're not taking too much equipment, there's usually enough room to put some other stuff in there as well as your camera. almost 8 years ago

 Liz, sounds like you're being super sensible about it all. maybe keep the camera in an unmarked bag, rather than hanging by the strap from your neck, and take it out for the shot then back into hiding.